Controlled Craziness: The Holiday SeasonTweet

 The next morning his laptop was fried and so was his brain because he depended on his laptop to tell him everything.
 There was no back-up plan and that was his biggest mistake.

-A wonderful way to stay focused with the holiday mayhem is to keep at least two calendars fully updated.
+A wonderful way to stay focused with the holiday mayhem is to keep at least two calendars fully updated, or to save your calendar to a cloud system.
 It seems tedious, but being lost and late for a while could lead to worse things.

 Stress makes moments in life difficult to enjoy because the worries cloud your happiness.